interactjs/interactjs.github.io/source/includes/_snap.md

 });
 ```

+If you want to specify points on the element which snapping should be relative
+to, then use an array of `relativePoints`.
+Each item in the array should be an
+object with `x` and `y` properties which are scalars specifying the position on
+the element to which snapping should be relative.
+If no `relativePoints` array
+is specified or the array is empty then snapping is relative to the pointer
+coordinates (default).

 There are effectively `targets.length * max( relativePoints.length, 1 )`
 snap targets while snap calculations are done.
 Snap functions are called
 multiple times with the coordinates of each `relativePoint`.
-If no
-`relativePoints` array is specified or the array is empty then snapping is
-relative to the pointer coordinates (default).

-Range
+range
 -----

 ```javascript